data301-2021-winter1/project-group33-project/README.md

 Details for Milestone are available on Canvas (left sidebar, Course Project) or [here](https://firas.moosvi.com/courses/2021_WT1/data301/project/milestone02.html).

 ## Describe your topic/interest in about 150-200 words
+Stu:
+I'm interested in seeing if there is any trend in the number of fires per year in a given province.
+I expect that the trend may show a wavy pattern between more and fewer fires.
+I think that it would make sense that after a year with more fires, most of the available fuel has been burned and there will be fewer fires the next year.
+Conversely after a year or 2 with fewer fires natural fuel will build up and provide conditions for more fires.
+I also still want to possibly add in some additional data.
+Maybe compare the number of fires per year with the rate of global warming? or checking if higher average temperature for a year correlates with more fires.
+I also want to look at how the cause of fire relates to area burned or property losses (do human stated fires cause more or less damage?).

 Salman: For the given area burnt and number of fires, I want to analyze:
     - How does the cause-of-fire vary from 1990 to 2020 for different provinces and territories, and if it is possible to determine/identify any trends e.g. I would like to know, over years, in which provinces and territories, more fires have been caused by man, as opposed to lighting etc.